jbostoen/iTop-custom-extensions/web/extensions/jb-mail-to-ticket-automation/readme.md

 ( creates a contact named 'Unknown Caller', belonging to first organization in iTop)

-# Policy: Other recipients
+## Other recipients
 * Use case: if you allow (B)CC to a helpdesk system, you might see people replying to the initial email from the caller.
 This would lead to multiple new tickets, since there is no ticket reference in the email header or subject.
 * **eMail** Bounce to sender and delete
 * **Bounce subject**
 * **Bounce message**
 * fallback: ignore

-# Policy: Undesired patterns in title
+## Undesired patterns in title
 * Use case: out-of-office
 * **eMail** Bounce to sender and delete
 * **Bounce subject**
 * **Bounce message**
 * **Undesired patterns in subject** - (regex, one per line)

-# Policy: Patterns to ignore/remove from title
+## Patterns to ignore/remove from title
 * Use case: another ticket system which uses IR-1234567 as a ticket reference.
 If our format is R-123456, this would lead to issues when handling emails with a reference from the other ticket.
 * Fallback - Ignore: just ignores parts when handling a new e-mail, but keeps the original subject to create the ticket.
 * Fallback - Remove, it's gone completely in the title.
 * **Fallback**: ignore, remove
 * **Undesired patterns in subject** - (regex, one per line)

+# Other improvements

+## Minor code tweaks
+Some code was simplified.

+## Lost IMAP connections
+There's an attempt to fix issues with lost IMAP connections.
+Contrary to the original extension, EmailReplicas don't immediately disappear when the mail can not be seen anymore.
+It's stored for 7 more days after it's last seen.

+Benefit: if the email wasn't seen due to a lost IMAP connection, the EmailReplica got deleted with the original Combodo extension.
+If in the next run the IMAP connection functions properly, the email would be reprocessed as 'new' - which led to new tickets being created.